 Introduction

-Based on the International Federation of Robotics (IFR) report 2019 the average robot density in the manufacturing industry grow to a new global record of 113 units per 10,000 employees [1].
-Usually, the automation of small and medium size enterprises are supported in the European Union, but according to the Digital Economy and Society Index Report 2019 by the European Commission [2], the share of large enterprises that use industrial or service robots is four times higher than the share of SMEs and the use of robots varies strongly according to company size.
+According to the International Federation of Robotics 2019 report, the average robot density in the manufacturing industry has grown to a new global record of 113 units per 10,000 employees [1].
+Although the automation of small- and medium-sized enterprises (SMEs) is supported in the European Union, according to the European Commission’s Digital Economy and Society Index Report 2019 [2], the share of large enterprises that use industrial or service robots is four times higher than that of SMEs, and the use of robots varies widely with company size.

-One of the most recurring questions in a semi-robotized industry is: how to make a production more efficient?
+One of the most commonly asked questions in the semi-robotised industry is how to make production more efficient.

-Based on a study in [3] a robot in an assembly operation could reduce the idle time of an operator by 85%.
-So applying collaborative robots (cobots) in a factory for assembly tasks could lead to a more efficient work which means shorter production times.
-This statement can also be useful for the assembly of varying products or product families, which require a set of different fixtures, reconfigurable fixtures like the Parallel Kinematic Machine-based ones in [4] or a fixed, but flexibly useable gripper presented in this article.
+According to the study in [3], a robot in an assembly operation could reduce the idle time of an operator by 85%.
+Therefore, using collaborative robots (cobots) in a factory for assembly tasks could lead to greater efficiency, which means shorter production times.
+This statement can also be useful for the assembly of different products or product families, which requires a set of different fixtures or reconfigurable fixtures, such as those based on the parallel kinematic machine in [4] or the fixed but flexibly useable gripper presented in this article.

-However, the problem is that despite the well described task sequences the changeover from one product to another in a collaborative operation could lead to human failures and consequently to collisions with the cobot due to the previous habitual sequence of actions.
+However, the problem is that despite well-defined task sequences, the changeover from one product to another in a collaborative operation could lead to human failures and, consequently, to collisions with the cobot due to the previous habitual sequence of actions.

-By definition a cobot has to operate with strict safety installations (protective stop execution by reaching a certain force in a collision), according to ISO/TS 15066:2016 [5], ISO 10218‑1:2011 [6] and ISO 10218‑2:2011 [7], but these protective stops could cause a significant cumulative delay in the production.
-This depends largely on how the robot program was written i.e. whether it can be continued or not after a protective stop.
+By definition, a cobot has to operate with strict safety installations (protective stop execution when a certain force in a collision is reached), as outlined in ISO/TS 15066:2016 [5], ISO 10218‑1:2011 [6] and ISO 10218‑2:2011 [7], but these protective stops could cause a significant cumulative delay in production.
+This depends largely on how the robot program has been written, i.e. whether operations can be continued after a protective stop.

-Review articles like the work of Hentout et al. [8] and Zacharaki et al. [9] present solutions for pre-collision approaches in the frame of Human-Robot Interaction (HRI).
+Review articles such as those of Hentout et al. [8] and Zacharaki et al. [9] present solutions for pre-collision approaches in the frame of human–robot interaction (HRI).

-„Pre-collision control methods referred as “prevention” methods, are techniques intended to ensure safety during HRI by monitoring either the human, the robot, or both and modifying robot control parameters prior to incidence of collision or contact” [9].
-Pre-collision approaches can be distinguished between Reactive control strategies, Proprioceptive sensor-based strategies and Exteroceptive sensor-based control [8].
-However, these approaches are all manifested in robot control parameter modification rather in pure operator warning.
+Pre-collision control methods, referred to as ‘prevention’ methods, are techniques intended to ensure safety during HRI by monitoring either the human, the robot or both and modifying robot control parameters prior to incidence of collision or contact [9].
+Pre-collision approaches can be distinguished between reactive control strategies, proprioceptive sensor-based strategies and exteroceptive sensor-based control [8].
+However, these approaches are all manifested in robot control parameter modification rather than in operator warnings.

-Both above mentioned surveys refer to the work of Carlos Morato et al. [10] – presenting a similar solution – who created a framework with multiple Kinects to generate a 3D model with bounding spheres of human’s movements in real-time.
-The proposed framework calculates human-robot interference in a 3D space with a physics-based simulation engine.
-The deficiency of the study is the pre-collision strategy for safe HRC because this results in the complete stop of the robot.
-This is indeed a safe protocol, reduces the production break time, but does not eliminate it completely.
+Both the above studies refer to the work of Carlos Morato et al. [10], who presented a similar solution by creating a framework using multiple Kinects to generate a 3D model with bounding spheres for human movements in real time.
+The proposed framework calculates human–robot interference in a 3D space with a physics-based simulation engine.
+The deficiency of the study is the pre-collision strategy for safe human–robot collaboration because this results in the complete stoppage of the robot.
+This is indeed a safe protocol, as it reduces the production break time, but it does not eliminate it completely.

-The aim of this paper is to highlight the importance of a new pre-collision strategy, without modifying the trajectories but fully relying on the warning of the operator (using a non-safety-critical system), especially when flexible/reconfigurable fixtures are used.
+The aim of this paper is to highlight the importance of a new pre-collision strategy that does not modify the trajectories but relies fully on the warning of the operator (using a non-safety-critical system), especially when flexible/reconfigurable fixtures are used.